pittcss/pittcss.github.io/_posts/2025-04-05-IEEE-Technical-Symposium-in-Western-PA.md

 5. KeyMask: A Secure Keyboard for Virtual Reality Applications - Yijun Yuan (University of Pittsburgh)

 6. Who Spreads Hateful Conspiracy Theories?
 Gender Differences in Online Echo-chamber Discussions - Rr.
 Nefriana (University of Pittsburgh)

+7. The Impact of Chatbots on Undergraduate Education - Julie Lawler (University of Pittsburgh)